If you're looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to find it.

 “Micha’s has really good micheladas and really good chile rellenos,” Perez said.

-Micha’s took the gold in 2010 for Best Menudo by Tucson Weekly, and this year, they’re up for Best Southside Restaurant along with some others mentioned.
+Micha’s took the gold in 2010 for Best Menudo by Tucson Weekly, and have been up for Best Southside Restaurant since.

 For more information, visit michascatering.com.

-If you’re from Tucson, there’s almost no question you’ve heard of Mi Nidito.
-Maré has, and it’s one of her favorites.
+If you’re from Tucson, you’ve definitely heard of Mi Nidito.
+It’s one of Maré’s favorites.

 If you know anything about Mi Nidito, you know former President Bill Clinton visited the restaurant in 1999.
 His order is now named the President’s Plate, which includes a bean tostada, birria taco, chicken enchilada, beef tamale, and chile relleno.